Save $200 *per person on the following departures when you book by March 15, 2014. Use promotion code LASTCALL

 Today encounter Old Istanbul

 , beginning with the ancient Roman Hippodrome and its 3,500-year-old obelisk.
 Next browse the collections at the renowned Museum of Turkish & Islamic Art and the Archaeology Museum.
 Following lunch at a local restaurant, visit the Blue Mosque, with its signature six minarets, and Hagia Sofia, the 6th-century church that became a mosque in the 15th century.
-The next day explore the vast collections of Topkapi Palace, a rich repository of Ottoman treasures and the vast Grand Bazaar, housing 4,000 shops selling goods of all kinds.
+The next day explore the vast collections of Topkapi Palace, a rich repository of Ottoman treasures and the vast Grand Bazaar, housing some 5,000 shops selling goods of all kinds.
 The remainder of the day is free for independent exploration.
 (2B,1L)Day 6 — Gallipoli, Troy, and Assos

 Embark on a Homeric journey to the ruins of ancient Troy, rediscovered in the 1870s.
 Along the way, stop at Gallipoli, the haunting site of World War I battlefield.
 Ferry across the Dardanelles to Troy’s archaeological excavation

 .
 Continue south to Behramkale (ancient Assos) for the evening.
 (B,L,D)Day 7 — Pergamum and Izmir

 During the 2nd and 3rd centuries A.D., Pergamum was one of the richest small kingdoms in Asia Minor.
 Enjoy the day exploring its wealth of Greco-Roman ruins, including the Acropolis, Temple of Dionysus, and Altar of Zeus.
 Arrive in Izmir this afternoon.
 (B,L,D)Day 8 — Izmir and Ephesus